 IIE Emergency Student Fund: Covid-19 Response

-IIE has committed $1 million to aid international students caught in the crossfire of the coronavirus pandemic and seeks to raise an additional $1 million for this effort.
+IIE has committed $2 million to aid international students caught in the crossfire of the coronavirus pandemic.

 For more details about the IIE Emergency Student Fund: Covid-19 Response, please visit the program website.